The IMP is a forum for building global consensus on how to measure, manage and report impact

 How have the IMP norms helped you assess the impact performance of your enterprise or portfolio?

-The IMP approach has been global, open and iterative through in-person and virtual sessions – and we want your continued input.
-Contact us with your ideas, comments and insights.
+The IMP has brought together the perspectives of investment, grant-making, business, non-profits, social science, evaluation, wealth management, policy, standards bodies and accounting (among others).
+The approach has been global, open and iterative through in-person and virtual sessions – and we want your continued input.
+Contact us with your ideas, comments and insights, or participate in our Practitioner Community, which is open to everyone.
 Tell us how you are using this content to manage impact.